 What are your rates and how much does it cost?

 At Haven Homecare we offer a high quality, value for money care service.
-Our service costs start at £15 per hour.
+Our service costs start from £20 per hour.
 Before you decide anything, we will visit you for an initial discussion to fully understand your needs.
 Then we will explain how everything works and outline the available options.
 We also provide you with a confirmed cost and discuss various ways to fund the service.